cybermerqury/prism-demonstration-applications/README.md

 network developed during the PRISM project.

 These applications are:

 * A UDP and TCP text transfer application
 * A UDP file transfer application
 * UDP video call software

-All the applications were developed by Merqury Cybersecurity Ltd using Python 3 and have their own ReadMe in their respective folder.
+All the applications were developed by Merqury Cybersecurity Ltd using Python 3 and have their own README in their respective folder.

 ## License